-MAT 201 or EGR 156 can be used as a substitute for MAT 175 for entry into the department.
-It is highly recommended that students who wish to take math-track econometrics (ECO 312), upper level finance certificate courses (such as ECO 462, ECO 465 and ECO 466), or pursue graduate studies in economics and finance take MAT 201 and MAT 202 instead of one semester of MAT 175 or EGR 156.
+ECO 201 or MAT 201 or EGR 156 can be used as a substitute for MAT 175 for entry into the department.
+It is highly recommended that students who wish to take math-track econometrics (ECO 312), upper-level finance certificate courses (such as ECO 462, ECO 465, and ECO 466), or pursue graduate studies in economics and finance take MAT 201 and MAT 202 instead of one semester of MAT 175 or ECO 201 or EGR 156.
 Both MAT 201 and MAT 202 should be taken for a letter grade by this subset of students.

 Spring 2020 Exception: Due to COVID-19 related disruptions, prospective majors from the Classes of 2022 and 2023 were allowed to P/D/F prerequisite courses taken in Spring 2020.
 Prerequisite courses must be taken on a graded basis in all other semesters.

 AP, IB, and British A-level exemptions

 A prerequisite course exemption can be granted to students who earned a 5 or more on the relevant Advanced Placement (AP) exam, a 7 on the relevant higher-level International Baccalaureate (IB) exam, or a grade of A on the relevant British A-level exam.

 Students who scored 5 on the AP Microeconomics exam can place out of ECO 100.
 Students who scored 5 on the AP Macroeconomics exam can be exempted from ECO 101.
 Students who scored 5 on the AP statistics exam can be exempted from ECO 202 but will not receive a unit of credit for the purpose of Advanced Standing.
 Exemption from ECO 100 and ECO 101 will also be accorded to students who pass the relevant British A-levels with a grade of A, and to those who earn a 7 on the higher-level International Baccalaureate exam.